 "Just watch the game."

-Rona drew her mouth into a pout but acquiesced.
-She knew her friend would follow through with her threat.
-Her attention flicked back to the game, mouth twitching every few seconds with each intolerable play mistake.
+Penny would follow through with her threat; never doubt the prefect.
+Rona's attention flicked back to the game, mouth drawn into a pout and twitching every few seconds with each intolerable mistake.

 As the one who voluntarily spent her time and effort on the team as their spy, tactician, and coach, Rona did not appreciate when the team failed to follow her plays.
-They were carefully planned and expounded, taking all possibilities into account with multitudes of back-ups and precautions.
-But expecting everyone to stick to the plan was out of the question, especially since the team was full of twits who always thought that their own
+They were carefully planned and expounded, taking all possibilities into account with all possible back-ups and precautions.
+But expecting them to stick to the plan was out of the question, especially since the team was full of twits who always thought that their own ideas were good ideas.

 Three years and they still haven't learned.

-Rona managed to keep her mouth shut for a full three minutes past Randolph's glaring error, enduring despite the multiple atrocities committed against her play.
+Rona managed to keep her mouth shut for a full three minutes past Randolph's glaring error, enduring multiple atrocities committed against her play.

-When Randolph attempted to muscle past the Beaters again, however, it was too much.
+But when Randolph attempted to muscle past the Beaters again, it was too much.

 The boys' locker room was in a state of chaos not unlike the second circle of Hell.
 Rona figured there was no harm in adding a little more.